 The General Data Protection Regulation – commonly known as GDPR – lays out the most important ethical standards for responsible data collection.
-The law went into effect in May 2018 and applies to all European Union countries, as well as businesses that have any dealings with people who reside in those countries (customers, newsletter subscribers, website visitors, etc.).
+This law came into effect in May 2018 and applies to all European Union countries.
+It is also relevant to businesses that have dealings with people who reside in those countries.
+For example, customers, newsletter subscribers and website visitors.

 Article 1 of the GDPR specifies that “This Regulation lays down rules relating to the protection of natural persons with regard to the processing of personal data and rules relating to the free movement of personal data.”
 The rules include a “right to be forgotten” or “the right to erasure.”
-Among other things, this means that a person has the right to have their personal data erased if the data “is no longer necessary for the purpose an organisation originally collected or processed it.”
-This directly speaks to the data that development and humanitarian projects collect.
+This means a person has the right to have their personal data erased if the data “is no longer necessary for the purpose an organisation originally collected or processed it.”
+This is relevant to data that development and humanitarian projects collect.

-Project organisers – and everyone from donors to volunteers – need to be less passive when it comes to respecting user data and following the true spirit of garnering informed consent from those who are part of any humanitarian or development project.
-The “do no harm” aspect of any humanitarian work must extend to protection of data – including videos and images – and requires active champions among project leaders.
+Everyone involved in development and humanitarian work – from project organisers and staff, to donors and volunteers – needs to actively ensure informed consent best practice.
+When it comes to respecting user data, passivity is not good enough.
+Consequently, the “do no harm” aspect of any humanitarian work must extend to protection of data – including videos and images – and requires active champions among project leaders.